nicklockwood/ShapeScript/Help/functions.md

 Either approach is acceptable in ShapeScript.
 Note however that in the latter case there must be no space between the function name and the opening paren.

-## Math Functions
+## Arithmetic

-In addition to the standard math [operators](expressions.md#operators), ShapeScript also includes a number of built-in math *functions*:
+In addition to the standard arithmetic [operators](expressions.md#operators), ShapeScript also includes a number of built-in arithmetic *functions*:

 The `round` function is used to round a number to the nearest integer (whole number):